 Dieseltech Auto-Armor, or simply Auto-Armor, is a form of highly customizeable powered armor characterized by it's use of an internal combustion engine for locomotive and electrical power.
 The lifting capacity of auto-armor allows the pilot to supplement his or her own strength, allowing an individual to use extremely heavy armor, operate heavy equipment, and field weapons normally requiring a crew to operate.
 Auto-armor finds use in a variety of situations where exceptional strength and protection are required.
-Sealed auto-armor may be employed to protect the user from the sorts of hazardous environments that might be encountered in lightly-explored cubes or in high-altitude operations (i.e. airship-to-airship boarding, action on the outside of a skystation, or aerospace insertion by drop marines).
+Sealed auto-armor may be employed to protect the user from the sorts of hazardous environments that might be encountered in lightly-explored cubes or in high-altitude operations (i.e. airship boarding actions, action on the outside of a skystation, or aerospace insertion by drop marines).
 As a source of electrical and pneumatic power, auto-armor can be equipped with various power tools.

 All auto-armor employs a small biodiesel-powered engine to generate usable electricity, with rechargeable batteries providing auxiliary power.
 The batteries and fuel pump are the most vulnerable parts of the auto-armor, with direct, armor-penetrating hits capable of causing explosive diesel runaway.
 A typical suit of auto-armor can operate from 8 to 12 hours on a full fuel tank, depending on load.